Mesa County Libraries Comic Con will be held at Two Rivers Convention Center on Saturday Oct 12, from 9:00 to 5:00.

 Props - Don’t pick up a fellow cosplayer’s prop without their permission.
 People put a lot of work into their costumes and props, so respect them.

-Don’t monopolize the guest artists’ time - Others want to have a meaningful experience, too.
+Don’t monopolize guests’ time - Others want to have a meaningful experience, too.
 Have yours and then move on!
 Also, remember, don’t touch!

 Weapons - If your cosplay character carries a prop, make sure it doesn’t violate convention rules; also, be aware of where you are in relation to other people when you brandish it or swing it around.